-(This story appeared in Idunna in 2003 or 2004, and in HEX in 2009 under the name I Don’t Call Him Santa Anymore.
+(An oldie, but goodie.
+This story appeared in Idunna in 2003 or 2004, and in HEX in 2009 under the name I Don’t Call Him Santa Anymore.
 Upon reflection, I prefer its original title, which I am using here.)

 Some children are afraid of ghosts or witches, goblins or the bogeyman.
 Some fear the dark, or strangers, or the thing that hides in the closet or under the bed.
 I was a strange child; I was afraid of Santa Claus.

 It started when I was little.
 My parents, entering into the secular spirit of the holiday shopping season, would bundle me up and whisk me off to the nearest department store to stand in line with other bedraggled holiday shoppers and their over-bundled, sweaty, snotty, whining children.
 There we would wait patiently while listening to canned Christmas music until at last it was my turn to make my way up the red carpet to sit on the lap of the white-bearded Old Man.
 And although every year I desperately hoped things would be different, my reaction was always the same.
 When the man himself extended his arms to me and with a hearty, deep belly-laugh said, “Well, then, little girl, come tell Santa what you want for Christmas this year,” without fail I panicked and would not, could not, approach Santa’s throne.
 If my parents (who had, after all, just waited an hour or more for the privilege) tried to urge me forwards, I fought as if my life depended on it.
 I kicked, I clawed, I screamed.